 |

-Introduction: Increase availability of multidetector high speed CT scan, digital radiography and various image guided interventional procedure has increased the total number of radiation related examinations in current era.
+Introduction: Introduction: Increase availability of multi-detector high speed CT scan, digital radiography and various image guided interventional procedures has increased the total number of radiation related examinations in current era.
 These have lead to increase radiation exposure to patients as well as the radiologist.
-This situation has raised the concerns about the potential side effects to patients, particularly serious side effects like radiation-related cancer and death.
+This situation has raised the concern about the potential side effects to patients, like radiation-related cancer and death.

 Results: In present study 87.5 % (n=119) of students considered radiation knowledge important for them.
-Out of eight specific questions for checking their knowledge about radiation awareness, five questions regarding safe radiation practice, radiation exposure and radiation dose in common radiological examination were correctly answered by a good number of students.
-Among these questions "Rule of 10 "- question was correctly answered by 83.1% (n=113) of students, "Radiological examination of pregnant patient"- question was correctly answered by 83.8 % (n=114) of students and "Radiation Exposure to patients during diagnostic radiology"-question is correctly answered by 84.6% (n=115) of students.
-The present level of knowledge about radiation among students may be contributed by tutorials for entrance exams as stated by 78% of students.
+Out of eight specific questions for checking their knowledge about radiation awareness, five questions were regarding safe radiation practice, radiation exposure, and radiation dose in common and radiological examination.
+Among these questions “Rule of 10”- question was correctly answered by 113 (83.1%) of students.
+Questions regarding “Radiological examination of pregnant patient”- was correctly answered by 114 (83.8 %) of students and “Radiation exposure to patients during diagnostic radiology” question was correctly answered by 115 (84.6%) of students.

 Conclusion: Medical students have good awareness about radiation protection, with a specific gap of knowledge concerning source of radiation, biological effect of radiation and radiation hazards.
 Undergraduate teaching curriculum must include comprehensive knowledge about radiation hazards and radiation safety.